-Issues: Many do not understand the policy and therefore do not take advantage of the support card.

-Opportunities: Better communication strategies should be undertaken to promote the use of the Support Card which may encourage more people to take the Conventional system instead of the Handi Transit Services.
+Issues: Many do not understand the policy Opportunities: Better communication and therefore do not take advantage of strategies should be undertaken to the support card. promote the use of the Support Card which may encourage more people to take the Conventional system instead of the Handi Transit Services.